Role of Project Manager in Software Development - DO OK

 Responsibilities of the Project Manager

-Let's focus on PM's responsibilities in the software project development lifecycle.
+Let's focus on the PM's responsibilities in the software project development lifecycle.
 They are aligned within three main phases of the delivery:

 Initial Engagement and Planning

-2. Furthermore, Project Manager allocates the project team and provides initial documentation for the project e.g. Project Charter.
+2. Furthermore, the Project Manager allocates the project team and provides initial documentation for the project e.g. Project Charter.

 5. Supports sprint planning sessions and ensures that tasks are correctly estimated.